mko3000/group-polls/README.md

 ### Group
 * Group name, number of members, and the group creation time are shown.
 * In the poll listing, a timer is shown if the poll is active, and if the poll has ended it is signified in another way.
+* Ability to lock group and accept and kick members for the group founder.

 ### Poll
 When creating a poll, the user can configure various properties for the poll.